THX 1138: Cast

-The announcer voices include those of Scott Beach, Terence McGovern, and David Ogden Stiers (billed as David Ogden Steers), all of whom had ties to the San Francisco Bay area, as did Lucas.
+The announcer voices include those of Scott Beach, Terence McGovern, and David Ogden Stiers (billed as David Ogden Steers).

 Production

 THX 1138 was the first film of a planned seven-picture slate commissioned by Warner Bros. from the 1969 incarnation of American Zoetrope.
 George Lucas wrote the initial script draft based on his earlier short film, but Francis Ford Coppola and Lucas agreed that it was unsatisfactory.
 Walter Murch assisted Lucas in writing an improved final draft.
 For some of SEN's dialogue in the film, the script included excerpts from speeches by Richard Nixon.

 The script required almost the entire cast to shave their heads, either completely bald or with buzz cuts.
 As a publicity stunt, several actors were filmed having their first haircuts and shaves at unusual venues, with the results used in a promotional featurette titled Bald: The Making of THX 1138.
 Many of the extras were recruited from the nearby Synanon, an addiction-recovery program that later became a violent cult.

 Filming began on September 22, 1969.
 The schedule was planned for 35–40 days, completing in November 1969.
 Lucas filmed THX 1138 in Techniscope.

 Most filming locations are in the San Francisco area, including the unfinished tunnels of the Bay Area Rapid Transit subway system, the Lawrence Livermore National Laboratory, the Marin County Civic Center in San Rafael designed by Frank Lloyd Wright, the Lawrence Hall of Science in Berkeley, the San Francisco International Airport and at a remote manipulator for a hot cell.
-Several scenes show one of the FAA 9020 IBM System/360 used for air traffic control multi-computer installation (the only version with a "360 Mode" button on the console).
+Several scenes show one of the FAA 9020 IBM System/360 used for air traffic control multicomputer installation (the only version with a "360 Mode" button on the console).
 Studio sequences were shot at stages in Los Angeles, including a white stage 100 by 150 ft for the "white limbo" sequences.
 Lucas used entirely natural light.